soumadeep-dey/Movie-Recommendation-System/README.md

     ```
     streamlit run app.py
     ```
-12. The streamlit app will locally run on your browser using your default browser or run it manually in any browser using  the local url provided in your terminal like:
+12. The streamlit app will locally run on your browser using your default browser or run it manually in any browser using  the local url provided in your terminal as follows:

     ```
      You can now view your Streamlit app in your browser.

-      Local URL: http://localhost:8501 (port number can be different)
+      Local URL: http://localhost:8501 (port number can be different) [copy and paste in any browser]
       Network URL: http://192.168.0.103:8501

     ```